Raw Mini Apple Pies

 Plus… how cute are they?!
 I love all things mini and mini desserts are my weakness.

-Raw Apple Pie Ingredients:
+Raw Mini Apple Pie Ingredients

 Here’s what you need to make these healthy little apple pies:

-medjool dates – You can buy medjool dates that are already pitted or pit them yourself (it’s super easy).
+- medjool dates – You can buy medjool dates that are already pitted or pit them yourself (it’s super easy).
 Two brands that I like are Natural Delights and Joolies.
 You can find Natural Delights in the produce section of most grocery stores (near the bananas) and Joolies are offered on Amazon and Thrive Market.

 Pulse Ingredients: Place the dates, shredded coconut and almonds into a food processor and process until the dates have turned into a sticky paste that holds the other ingredients together.
 This dough is super similar to my date-based energy balls, but instead of rolling it into balls, we’re pressing it into a mini muffin tin to make mini crusts.